 Different blood pressure readings in the right and left arms that vary by a few points aren’t anything to worry about.
 It’s actually quite normal.
 A difference of more than 10 points, though, could suggest trouble.

 In younger people, side-to-side differences in blood pressure can occur when a muscle or something else compresses an artery supplying the arm, or by a structural problem that prevents smooth blood flow through an artery.

 In older people, it’s usually due to a blockage arising from atherosclerosis, the artery-clogging disease process at the root of most heart attacks, strokes, peripheral artery disease, and other cardiovascular conditions.

-A less common cause of a between-arm difference in blood pressure is an aortic dissection.
+A less common cause of blood pressure that is different in each arm is an aortic dissection.
 This is a tear inside the wall of the aorta, the main pipeline of oxygenated blood from the heart to the body.